Awesome Instagrammable Places in San Diego California

 2. Sunset Cliffs

 I would recommend arriving at Sunset Cliffs at least a half-hour before the sun is scheduled to set.
 This is because this Instagram location can be quite busy and finding parking on the streets can be difficult.
-By arriving 30 minutes earlier, you will give yourself enough time to find good parking and get set up.
+By arriving 30 minutes earlier, you will have enough time to find suitable parking and get set up.

 Additionally, it makes watching the sunset so much more enjoyable after getting your photos.
 The Sunset Cliff area covers a nice portion of the coastline.
 I’ve put the coordinates of the location we took our photos from.